 The Mandarin Language

-Polis offers focused, deep learning of the Mandarin language.
-All of our classrooms feature lead teachers (“guides”) who are native Mandarin speakers and who fully integrate Mandarin into the daily classroom experience.
+In addition, Polis offers opportunities for a deep learning of the Mandarin language.
+Students in our Mandarin language classrooms feature lead teachers“guides”) who are native Mandarin speakers and who fully integrate Mandarin into the daily classroom experience.

-In math, we teach children more than one way to solve a problem, as a way of ensuring that they think about what they are doing, that they don't take the methods and algorithms for granted, that they have the ability to understand that math is a powerful, flexible tool that can be applied in novel and unexpected ways.
-Teaching a second language has the same effect—but since we clothe all of our thoughts in words, it has this effect not just on one subject, but on all of thinking.
-Students gain an understanding that language and thought themselves are powerful, flexible tools that can be applied in novel and unexpected ways.
+More than that, he'll have a new perspective on his entire mind.
+In math, we teach children more than one way to solve a problem, as a way of ensuring that they think about what they are doing.
+We don’t want students to the methods and algorithms for granted and apply them as rote rules.
+We want them to have the ability to understand that math is a powerful, flexible tool that can be applied in novel and unexpected ways.
+Teaching a second language has the same effect—and since we clothe all of our thoughts in words, the effect extends to all of thinking.
+Students gain a profound understanding of how language and thought themselves are powerful, flexible tools that can be applied in novel and unexpected ways.
 They learn to not take language for granted, but to take command of it and to fully put it in service of their minds.

 For Students Aged 2 to 3

 Polis offers toddlers an environment in which to develop the confidence and cognitive skills to succeed in school and in life.
 For families who want an early start at a second language, we also offer a Mandarin immersion toddler classroom.

 Between the ages of 1 and 3, a toddler goes from speaking two-word phrases all the way to full sentences, using correct grammar.
 To reduce the typical frustration that toddlers feel when they don't yet have the skill to share their needs and preferences, it’s important to support your toddler's early language development, deliberately and methodically exposing your toddler to the specific language that she will need on a daily basis.
 This aspect of language learning is an important and regular part of your child's classroom experience.